 Above those control panel sits the housing pad which gives the blender jug a secure place to sit.
 The Bestek blender uses a 6 piece metal blade.

-RELATED – Clean your floors with the best robot mop for 2019.
+RELATED – Clean your floors with the best robot mop.

 What about the jug?